Moonbatextraordinaire/Web-topics-ts-project/README.md

 I originally wrote different paragraphs to describe the different aspects of my website.
 After some time, I opted to used animated SVGs as they conveyed the same message without risking to bore the user.

 The files used here were taken from free files on [lottifiles](https://lottiefiles.com/) and I then tweaked them to my needs (mostly changing color palettes).
+Some of the modified files can be seen [here](https://app.lottiefiles.com/project/31500af7-a3c4-4d00-af54-6bc8bc5772ee)

 Using the lottie files cdn proved to be problematic, so I opted for an npm library which made it work flawlessy in my testing environements.